 You must be familiar with these annoying words: living paycheck to paycheck, looming student debt, and no emergency fund etc. We hear them quite often in today’s economic environment.

 Because for a very long time, our wages have been stagnant, but the cost of living has gone up to astronomical levels.
-Food, rent, gas, education you name it everything has gone up.
+Food, rent, gas, the education you name it everything has gone up.

 No doubt these are major challenges we are facing today, but there is also another side of the coin.